sammyyyalex/notion/README.md

 # Notion
 Widgets that I uploaded to my Notion account.
+None are original, just edited to suit my needs.